EnterpriseDB/repmgr/README.md

 * Packages
   - PGDG publishes RPM packages for RedHat-based distributions
   - Debian/Ubuntu provide .deb packages.
-  - The files under the `debian` and `RHEL` directories can be used to build .deb and .rpm packages directly from the `repmgr` source code.
+  - See "PACKAGES.md" for details on building .deb and .rpm packages from the `repmgr` source code.

 * Source installation
   - `git clone https://github.com/2ndQuadrant/repmgr`
   - Or download tar.gz files from
     https://github.com/2ndQuadrant/repmgr/releases
-  - To install from source, just run `sudo make USE_PGXS=1 install`
+  - To install from source, run `sudo make USE_PGXS=1 install`

+After installation, you should be able to run `repmgr --version` and `repmgrd --version`.
+These binaries should be installed in the same directory as other PostgreSQL binaries, such as `psql`.

 Configuration
 -------------